swcarpentry/python-novice-gapminder/_episodes/14-looping-data-sets.md

 > ## Comparing Data
 >
-> Write a short program that reads in the regional data sets
+> Write a program that reads in the regional data sets
 > and plots the average GDP per capita for each region over time
 > in a single chart.
 {: .challenge}